arangodb/docs/3.7/installation-linux-osconfiguration.md

 its database files on BTRFS partitions.
 In conjunction with BTRFS and AUFS we also saw data loss on restart.

-We would not recommend to use NFS for performance reasons, furthermore we experienced some issues with hard links required for Hot Backup.
+We would not recommend network filesystems such as NFS for performance reasons, furthermore we experienced some issues with hard links required for Hot Backup.

 Page Sizes
 ----------